How to Unlock Digital Execution in Financial Services & Insurance

 One of the most potent tools that Mendix offers is citizen development.
 In other words, the Mendix platform is so powerful and easy to use that firms can empower employees to create some of their own solutions.
 Working directly with a Mendix partner or Mendix provides excellent training and visibility to enable citizen development.
 That can allow IT to focus on larger-scale projects and opens the development pipeline.

-Where leadership needs to be careful, though, is with governance.
+Where leadership needs to be careful, though, is with low-code governance.
 While Mendix allows orgs to get away from shadow IT, the flexibility of citizen development means that you can end up with a bunch of disparate apps that don’t plug together.

 It’s crucial for leaders all the way up to the CIO and CEO level to implement a governance framework and continually evaluate what is being built for reuse, architecture, and risk.
 Prioritize the most valuable and put resources there accordingly.